-At the core of CPFloat are the efficient rounding routines described in Section 5.
-These convert a number from one floating-point format (the storage format, which will be either binary32 or binary64) to a second, custom format (the target format).
-The representation in the target format is implicit, as the rounded numbers are still stored as either binary32 or binary64 values.
+the rounded numbers are still stored as either binary32 or binary64 values.
 Relying on these rounding routines, CPFloat provides functions to simulate custom low-precision arithmetic when operating on arrays of scalars.
 We now describe its user interface, using Listing 1 as reference.
-In the example, we use double as storage format, thus we include the header file cpfloat_binary64.h; the header file cpfloat_binary32.h should be included when using float arrays.
+In the example, we use double as storage format, thus we include the header file cpfloat\binary64.h; the header file cpfloat\binary32.h should be included when using float arrays.

-The target format is specified by a C structure of type optstruct.
-The structure should be initialized by calling optstruct init_optstruct()
+The target numerical format is specified by a C structure of type optstruct.
+The structure should be initialized by calling optstruct \init\optstruct()